Podcast · Business · Technology · Weekly

 For investors

-Pattern-matching what Venture Grade looks like before the term sheet.
+Spotting Venture Grade before the term sheet.

 Past guests